 That contrasts with Justin Verlander's pitching arm, which is UP as he goes into front foot plant.

-Technically-speaking, Flat Arm Syndrome means little to no external rotation, and in the worst case internal rotation, at the commencement of shoulder rotation, which is usually at front foot plant.
+Flat Arm Syndrome means little to no external rotation or, in the worst case, internal rotation at the commencement of shoulder rotation, which is usually -- but not always -- at front foot plant.

 Jarrod Parker is one of the more recent victims of Flat Arm Syndrome, but there are a number of other pitchers who will fall victim to it.